MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 ### Admin Frontend
 In this front-end application, the administrators of our website can scrap new data and automatically retrain the machine learning models.
 First the admin has to select which models to retrain.
 Then the user can click the button.
 Now the latest flat data from Würzburg is scraped from Immowelt and combined with the existing training data set.The models are then retrained with the updated and expanded training data.
-When the retraining process is complete, we can decide which models have improved and which model is now the best model for predicting price.
+When the retraining process is complete, we can decide which models have improved and which model is now the best model for predicting prices.
 This application is separate from our user front-end, it's just for us to retrain and visualize the performance of our models.

 **Link to demo video:**